mrkkrp/flacize/README.md

 * eliminate bonus tracks that go with classic albums;

-* convert names of files too, so they all are of the same form: `NN Song title.flac`, where `NN` is composition's index in album;
+* convert names of files too, so they all are of the same form: `NN Track Title.flac`, where `NN` is composition's index in album;

 * fix names of some albums, for example `Abbey Road [2009 Digital Remaster]` should be `Abbey Road` (for I can hear that it's a remaster);